Girona: History

 The first historical inhabitants in the region were Iberians; Girona is the ancient Gerunda, a city of the Ausetani.
 Later, the Romans built a citadel there, which was given the name of Gerunda.
 The Visigoths ruled in Girona until it was conquered by the Moors in 715.
 Charlemagne reconquered it in 785 and made it one of the fourteen original counties of Catalonia.
-It was wrested temporarily from the Moors, who recaptured it in 793.
-From this time until the Moors were finally driven out in 1015, the city repeatedly changed hands.
 It was sacked by the Moors in 827, 842, 845, 935, and 982.
 Wilfred the Hairy incorporated Girona into the County of Barcelona in 878.

-In the 11th century, Alfons II of Aragon and I of Barcelona declared Girona a city.
+In the 11th century, Alfonso II of Aragon and I of Barcelona declared Girona a city.
 The ancient county became a duchy within the Principality of Catalonia in 1351 when King Peter III of Aragon gave the title of Duke to his first-born son, John.
 In 1414, King Ferdinand I in turn gave the title of Prince of Girona to his first-born son, Alfonso.
 The title is currently carried by Princess Leonor of Asturias, the second since the 16th century to do so.

-The earliest documented evidence of a Jewish community in Girona dates to about 885.
+The earliest documented evidence of a Jewish Catalan community in Girona dates to about 885.
 The 12th century saw the Jewish community of Girona flourish, having one of the most important Kabbalistic schools in Europe.
 The Rabbi of Girona, Moshe ben Nahman Gerondi (better known as Nahmanides or Ramban) was appointed Great Rabbi of Catalonia.
 Centered on the Jewish Call (Call Jueu), the Jewish community of Girona came to an end in 1492, when the Catholic Monarchs outlawed Judaism throughout Spain and Jews were given the choice of conversion or exile (see Alhambra Decree).
 For 400 years before that time, the Jewish cemetery was located beside the road to France, just north of the old city between the mountain Montjuïc, or hill of the Jews in medieval Catalan, and the river Ter.

 Girona has undergone twenty-five sieges and been captured seven times.
 It was besieged by the French royal armies under Charles de Monchy d'Hocquincourt in 1653, under Bernardin Gigault de Bellefonds in 1684, and twice in 1694 under Anne Jules de Noailles.
-During the Third siege of Girona of the Peninsular War, the city was besieged from May to December 1809 by 35,000 French Napoleonic troops under Vergier, Augereau and St. Cyr.
+During the Third siege of Girona of the Peninsular War, the city was besieged from May to December 1809 by 35,000 French Napoleonic troops under Vergier, Augereau and Gouvion Saint-Cyr.
 Continuously under heavy bombardment, Girona held out obstinately under the leadership of Álvarez de Castro until disease and famine compelled it to capitulate on 12 December.
 Girona was the center of the Ter department during the French rule, which lasted from 1809 to 1813.
 The defensive city walls of the western side were demolished at the end of the 19th century to allow for the expansion of the city, while the walls of the eastern side remained untouched but abandoned.